xubingyue/avocadodb/Documentation/Books/HTTP/Indexes/README.md

 ### Indexes

-This is an introduction to ArangoDB's HTTP interface for indexes in general.
+This is an introduction to AvocadoDB's HTTP interface for indexes in general.
 There are special sections for various index types.

 #### Index